-The exemption for sales of tangible property purchased under the federal Supplemental Nutrition Assistance Program (SNAP - formerly the Food Stamp Program) or under the Special Supplemental Nutrition Program for Women, Infants, and Children (generally known as the WIC program) is required by federal law.
+Exemption for food purchased under the federal Supplemental Nutrition Assistance Program (SNAP; formerly the Food Stamp Program) or under the Special Supplemental Nutrition Program for Women, Infants, and Children (generally known as the WIC program) is required by federal law.
 Accordingly, it is not considered a tax expenditure.
-However, even without the federal prohibition, it could be justified as a tax expenditure enacted to reduce the absolute burden of the Consumers Sales and Service Tax upon the poor.
-Food and food ingredients purchased through the SNAP and WIC programs represent roughly 15.3 percent of total West Virginia food purchases for home consumption.
+However, even without the federal prohibition, it could be justified as a tax expenditure enacted to reduce the absolute burden of the Sales Tax upon the poor.
+Food and food ingredients purchased through the SNAP and WIC programs represent roughly 15 percent of total West Virginia food purchases for home consumption.